humber-ramos/Automation-CSharp-Playwright/README.md

 - A **video recording** of the test run
 - Static **images of the Allure report**

-This is useful for quick inspection without opening the full report.
+This is useful for quick inspection without opening the full report.<br>
 Video is automatically generated when the test is run locally.
 To locate it, go here:<br>
 /bin/Debug/net9.0/videos